Personal Health Record (PHR)

 Key benefits of a PHR:

-- Secure: No one—including doctors, care managers or family—will have access to your health information without you disclosing it to them.
+- Secure: No one—including doctors, care managers or family—can access your health information without your permission.

-- Portable: Independent of any provider or insurance, a PHR stays with you through life.
-Plus, you can access your health records from any computer or portable device with your username and password, whenever you need to.
+Portable: Not connected to any doctor, hospital or insurance company, a PHR is yours to use for as long as you receive services through the DSS.
+Plus, you can access your health records from any computer, smart phone, or tablet with your username and password, whenever you need to.

-- Easy to Use: You have the ability to manage your records on the spot.
+- Easy to Use: You have the ability to manage your health care materials in one place and on your own.

 Please note, the reports on a PHR are separate from, and do not replace, the legal record of any health care provider.
 Take a few minutes to learn more about your rights regarding your health information.